Flintlock: History

 Southeast Asia was in a similar position to China and India.
 The Vietnamese were introduced to flintlocks by the Dutch in the 1680s, and bought some from European merchants.
 Flintlocks began to appear in Javanese arsenals in the first decade of the eighteenth century and the Dutch began to supply flintlocks to the rulers of Surabaya in the 1710s and 1720s.
 But matchlocks remained prominent until the mid-19th century, and the Southeast Asian states generally lacked the ability to natively produce the flintlock.
 The Jiaozhi arquebus was still the main firearm of Nguyễn dynasty musketeers at the end of the 18th century.
-The Burmese only obtained a majority of flintlocks in their armed forces by the 1860s (the Burmese kings demanded to be paid in surplus European muskets instead of currency), at which point the European powers had already moved on to percussion cap firearms.Charney, Michael (2004).
-"Southeast Asian Warfare, 1300-1900."
-Page 55-56, 246.
+The Burmese only obtained a majority of flintlocks in their armed forces by the 1860s (the Burmese kings demanded to be paid in surplus European muskets instead of currency), at which point the European powers had already moved on to percussion cap firearms.

 Subtypes

 Flintlocks may be any type of small arm: long gun or pistol, smoothbore or rifle, muzzleloader or breechloader.